 - Strumming and simple rhythms.
 You will be able to strum rhythms with great technique and feel, in your very first lesson already.
 Within 3 to 4 weeks maximum: we will also cover THE most commonly used guitar rhythm.
 Yes, that one rhythm that 95% of all guitarists strum 90% of the time, and you WILL be able to pull it off.
 It will take you about 3 weeks to get the motor skills and coordination necessary to pull off pretty much any rhythm (including complex rhythms).

 - You will learn about capos, and how to transpose songs to all keys just using those 10 basic chords with a capo

 - In the next 2 weeks, we will cover tons of songs that will further make your hand stronger and solidify your chord memorization.
 Your abilities to change chords will become flawless at this point, and your song repertoire, ear, and musical memory will grow by leaps and bounds

 - In about your 6th week, your hands will have gotten strong and your fingers flexible enough, to where now you will be able to play bar chords.
-From this point on, you will literally have the abilities to play and learn any song.
+From this point on, you will literally have the ability to play and learn any song.
 This is a very exciting time.
 You will have conquered all the “beginner’s growing pains” hurdles.
 You are now also ready to bring in any song of your choosing that you want to learn, as you have all the skills necessary to be able to conquer all your favorite songs.

-- From here on, you’re no longer a beginner now but lower intermediate level.
+- From here on, you’re no longer a beginner now but a lower intermediate level.
 Things can go wherever you would like to take them to.
-You have the strength, coordination, feel, sense of rhythm and knowledge necessary to play songs for your friends, strum at the campfire, and entertain your friends or family at family gatherings, and so on.
+You have the strength, coordination, feel, sense of rhythm, and knowledge necessary to play songs for your friends, strum at the campfire, and entertain your friends or family at family gatherings, and so on.
 Of course, there’re whole new worlds to discover still.
 How about learning your first scales and playing guitar solos?
 That would be lower intermediate material.